Warning: This page uses Cascading Style Sheets. We recommend you upgrade to a current version of your favourite browser.

 A brief outline of a lattice energy minimization workflow is available.
 This will give you some idea of the requirements for use of DMACRYS.

-We are developing manuals for using these packages, but would recommend that you contact the group to arrange training.
+You can download the manuals for these programs here, but we would recommend that you contact the group to arrange training.

-We are endeavouring to resolve any bugs that are brought to our attention.
-If you encounter a bug, please check the list of known bugs.
-If it is not there, please email Louise.
+We will endeavour to resolve any problems that are brought to our attention.
+If you encounter a problem, please check the list of known limitations.
+If it is not listed there, please email DMACRYS Support.

 List of registered users (resticted to project members)